 On Home

 I was introduced to this album as per my friend Ruijie's recommendation during my sophomore year in undergrad, and I haven't been the same since.
 I find it incredibly difficult to talk to anyone about this album because I feel anything I could possibly say would simultaneously be an over and understatement as to what the record actually is.
 It's never easy to discuss grief or the things that cause us to grieve, much less to be able to handle it with any semblance of tact.
-It's a topic well connected to the midwest emo genre, but it's usually addressed through junevile subject matters involving teenage heartbreak and other digestible forms of anguish.
+It's a topic well connected to the midwest emo genre, but it's usually addressed through juvenile subject matters involving teenage heartbreak and other digestible forms of anguish.
 We are not often digging through the roots to pull on our traumas from the source, and that's exactly the premise that Christian Holden tackles within the lyricism of Home.
 From front to back, Home systematically confronts sensitive issues found within the silent outskirts of our minds and presents them in their emotionally raw and unadulterated form.
 All the meanwhile, the accompanying instrumentation takes its time to breathe, to wane in and out, and punctuate in a long-winded, bombastic break whenever the narrative sees fit.
 The album isn't exactly pushing the envelope as far as the post-hardcore soundscape goes, but what it does have works and to harp on that aspect is missing the point of what the record is trying to do.
 I don't think that's a cop-out excuse either because I'm not excusing anything, I just think the band is providing more of heartfelt experience as opposed to trying to stand equally in height to their emo predecessors.
 And for that reason, this album stands out in a way that has personally struck me more than anything I have ever listened to before.

 5+/52.
 Daughters - You Won’t Get What You Want